An Ebola outbreak in Congo might be a chance to use a new vaccine

 WHO said it was sending the team to the remote area in the north of the country near the border with Central African Republic.
 And a large vaccine nonprofit said it was ready to bring in Ebola vaccines if needed.

-"Since 22 April, nine suspected cases including three deaths have been reported.
-Six cases are currently hospitalized," WHO said.
+"As of today, 11 suspected cases including three deaths have been reported," WHO said Saturday

-"It is in a very remote zone, very forested, so we are a little lucky.
-We always take this very seriously," Congo's health department spokesman Eric Kabambi was quoted by Reuters as saying.
+"The health zone is situated in the remote, isolated and hard-to-reach northern part of the country, with limited transport and communication networks - factors that all impeded transmission of information about the suspected outbreak.
+Currently it takes about two to three days to reach the epicenter from Kinshasa," WHO said.

+"The full extent of the 2017 outbreak is still not yet clear."

 Related: Ebola Vaccine Works, Study Shows